elijahb4/animal-health-data-project/README.md

 ### Records Page
 This page allows a user to generate tables from the data tables with the data they select (dog, timeframe).
 The tables are rendered in browser and they can be exported as tables in a PDF or a PNG.
 The data from the tables can also be exported in JSON or CSV format.

-### Health Data Page
+### Health Trends Page

-### Trends Page
+This page is dedicated to machine learning forecasting using sci-kit learn machine learning models.
+The page features a chart generator with optional drop downs for various machine learning hyperparameter tweaking and data visualisation.
+Filters on this graph include training date range (this is 30 by default as seen in the Python), drop down for model selection (linear regression, polynomial, support vector regression, and random forest), training start date (limited to dynamic csv date ranges) and days to predict.
+Training day range will largely dictate the predictive data.
+The graph shows the predicted data, alongside training data as may be informative for users.

 ### Notifications
-These bring attention to data outside of normal rangesm such as high and low temperatures.
+These bring attention to data outside of normal ranges such as high and low temperatures.